Koverse/documentation/docs/source/quickstart.rst

 Infrastructure and Software
 ---------------------------

 Koverse and the open source software it leverages must be run on a system with no less than 10 GB of memory.
-For workloads beyond simple examples and testing we recommend a properly specified Hadoop cluster with five or more nodes.
+For workloads beyond simple examples and testing we recommend a properly provisioned Hadoop cluster with five or more nodes.

 Using the Cloudera QuickStart VM is not recommended.
 See http://www.koverse.com/question/using-the-cloudera-quick-start-vim-and-the-koverse-parcel for more information.

-An amazon r3.xlarge EC2 instance is a good option for a single node AWS deployment.
+An amazon r3.xlarge EC2 instance is a good option for a single-node AWS deployment.

 Recommended Operating System: